 Soil, Planting, and Care

-Sweet potatoes prefer a loamy, well-drained soil that is not too rich.
+Growing sweet potatoes works best in loamy, well-drained soil that is not too rich.
 Ideally the pH is between 5.8 and 6.2, although they will tolerate a more acid pH to 5.0.
 Before planting, mix in a 1-inch layer of compost and thoroughly dampen the bed.
-In heavy clay, grow them in raised beds amended with compost and sand; potatoes in clay are sometimes thinner and oddly shaped.
+If your soil is heavy clay, try growing sweet potatoes in raised beds amended with compost and sand; potatoes in clay are sometimes thinner and oddly shaped.
 Good root development depends on there being plenty of air space in the soil (good aeration).
 They are the ideal crop for areas with sandy soil.

 Sweet potatoes are so willing to grow that plants accidentally dropped on the ground will take off and grow if the soil they land on is warm and moist.
 Plant sweet potatoes about 12 to 18 inches apart, and allow 3 feet between rows so the vines will have plenty of room to run.
 When setting out sweet potatoes in very hot, sunny weather, cover the plants with upturned flower pots for 3 days after planting to shield them from baking sun.

 In the North, it’s a good idea to cover the soil with black plastic or black fabric mulch about 3 weeks before planting to warm the soil.

 Sweet potato vines will soon cover a large area.
 Thoroughly weed your sweet potatoes 2 weeks after planting by pulling them gently; if possible avoid deep digging with a hoe or other tool that disturbs the feeder roots that quickly spread throughout the bed.
 These give rise to your sweet potatoes.
 Water weekly.
 Water is especially important as plants grow and roots spread.